 7. You will now be able to schedule your appointment.
 After being asked about COVID-19 symptoms, you will see a list of available appointments for the location and date you selected earlier in the process.

 8. Click on an available appointment to select it, and click "Schedule & Submit" at the bottom right of the screen.

 9. You are now scheduled for a COVID-19 vaccine appointment!
 Your appointment confirmation will be available on the main registration page, and will be emailed to you.

-Alternatively, instead of registering through the Department of Health, you can also make an appointment with Kinney Drugs, by clicking here.
-You can also make an appointment with Walgreens, by clicking here.
+Alternatively, instead of registering through the Department of Health, you can also make an appointment with Kinney Drugs, by clicking here, CVS, by clicking here, or Walgreens, by clicking here.
 The state notes it does not matter if you make your appointment through the Department of Health or through a pharmacy.